Septic Systems

 The Clermont County Board of Health has the authority under the Ohio Administrative Code to conduct the operation permit program and inspections of systems during installation and repairs.

-3701-29-23 Inspections.
-(A) The board of health may, at any reasonable time, inspect any household sewage treatment system or parts, conduct sampling, collect data, or perform other duties in order to comply with this chapter.
+(A) The Board of Health may, at any reasonable time, inspect any household sewage treatment system or parts, conduct sampling, collect data, or perform other duties in order to comply with this chapter.

-All household sewage treatment systems (STS) in Clermont County are part of the Clermont County Public Health’s Operation Permit Program.
-All onsite systems in the county are assessed as part of this program.
+All household sewage treatment systems in Clermont County are part of the Clermont County Public Health’s Operation Permit Program.
+All on-site systems in the county are assessed as part of this program.
 We inspect systems with electrical components once every 19 months.
 All other systems are inspected once every 38 months.
-Homeowners can double their routine inspection interval by maintaining their system in good working order and becoming part of the Acceptable Operation and Maintenance Program.
+Homeowners can double their routine inspection interval by maintaining their system in good working order to become part of the Acceptable Operation and Maintenance Program.

 Public Health inspects systems in each township on a 19-month rotating schedule.
-Larger townships, like Miami Township, require three months to complete all inspections within the township.
+Larger townships, like Miami Township, require approximately three months to complete all inspections.

-If your system works and has no code violations or sewage nuisances, you will be issued an operation permit, and our office will charge an operation permit fee.
+If your system works and has no code violations or sewage nuisances, you will be issued an operation permit.
+Our office will charge an operation permit fee.

 What if my system isn’t working or fails an inspection?